PullNotifier Logo

 Managing Review Workload

 Use tools like repository-to-channel mapping to streamline notifications.
-For instance, PullNotifier can link repositories to specific Slack channels, ensuring review alerts are well-organized and sent to the right people [1].
-Pair this with balanced workload distribution to keep things efficient and manageable.
+For instance, PullNotifier can link repositories to specific Slack channels, ensuring review alerts are well-organized and sent to the right people.
+Pair this with GitHub's team auto-assignment (set to Load balance mode) to keep workloads even and manageable.

 Maintaining Assignment Rules

 Keep your CODEOWNERS file up to date to reflect changes in team roles.
-As your project evolves, make adjustments to ownership patterns, file paths, and team members - removing inactive contributors and adding new hires promptly.
-PullNotifier also offers customizable rules to automate notifications based on PR labels, authors, or reviewers, making it easier to manage assignments [1].
+As your project evolves, make adjustments to ownership patterns, file paths, and team members — removing inactive contributors and adding new hires promptly.
+Remember that CODEOWNERS uses last-match-wins ordering, so review the pattern order whenever you add new rules.
+PullNotifier also offers customizable rules to automate notifications based on PR labels, authors, or reviewers, making it easier to manage assignments.

 Conclusion